martin12333/marti-onedrive/Visual_Conlangs/visual_conlangs.f8.md

 I am glad, that the symbol-order (inside words) here is English-like ... like "ADJECTIVE NOUN" ... and not the opposite, like in Bliss ... like NOUN(ADJECTIVE) ....
 I mean https://www.reddit.com/r/visual_conlangs/comments/i73ipj/btw_i_believe_bliss_has_an_unfortunate/

+EDIT 2024: not unfortunate ...
+Toki Pona, and Unicode Emoji ZWJ sequences, have the same symbol-order as Bliss

 BTW, I believe Bliss has an unfortunate symbol-order ... just the opposite of the English word-order ... e.g. work-day in Bliss is [day][work]
 ... in Bliss, the symbol order inside words, e.g. [day][work], is ... like NOUN(ADJECTIVE) ... like NOUN (of) ADJECTIVE ... day of work ... basically, a day